 Jesus said, “I and my Father are one.”
 (John 10:30) They aren’t one in the same way that a husband and wife are “one flesh” (Gen. 2:24).
 Jesus also said, “He that hath seen Me hath seen the Father.”
 (John 14:9) Jesus and His Father aren’t one in union, as are husband and wife, but one in Person.
 Scripture even says the Father’s name is Jesus.
 In Revelation 7:3, 4 some angels about to carry out God’s judgment on the wicked are warned, “Hurt not the Earth, neither the sea, nor the trees, till we have sealed the servants of our God in their foreheads.
 And I heard the number of them which were sealed: and there were sealed a hundred and forty and four thousand of all the tribes of the children of Israel.”
 Revelation 14:1 says these 144,000 servants of God will have their foreheads sealed with a particular name: “And I looked, and lo, a Lamb stood on the Mount Zion, and with Him a hundred and forty and four thousand, having His Father’s name written in their foreheads.”
 The Lamb is Jesus (John 1:29, 36), and His Father’s name will be written on the servants’ foreheads.
 However, Revelation 22: 3, 4 says their foreheads will be sealed with the name of the Lamb Himself: “And there shall be no more curse: but the throne of God and of the Lamb shall be in it; and His servants shall serve Him: and they shall see His face; and His name shall be in their foreheads.”
 This proves that the Father’s name is Jesus.
 Jesus spoke literally when He said, “I am come in My Father’s name.”
 (John 5:43) Because He is the Father incarnate, Jesus said He would raise Himself from the dead (John 2: 19-21) even though it was His Father who raised Him from the dead (Gal.
 1:1).

-“For there are three that bear record in Heaven, the Father, the Word [Jesus], and the Holy Spirit: and these three are one.”
-(I John 5:7) They aren’t one in essence, but one in Person.
-Father and Holy Spirit are two titles (and two manifestations) for the one God when He’s in His spiritual form.
+Father, Son and Holy Spirit aren’t one in essence, but one in Person.
+Father and Holy Spirit are two titles (and two manifestations) for the one God’s spiritual nature.
 Son is a title used for God when He’s in the form of the Man Jesus, “who is the image of the invisible God” (Col. 1:15).
 It’s that simple.
 The Father is a Spirit, and the Father is holy.
-He’s not A holy Spirit, but the Holy Spirit.
+He’s not just a holy Spirit, but the Holy Spirit.
 Jesus indicated this when telling His disciples not to meditate on what to say to those who would arrest them at a later time because they would be given the right words to speak at that moment.
 Matthew wrote that the Father would do the speaking for them (Matt.
 10: 17-20), while Mark wrote that the Holy Spirit would do the speaking for them (Mark 13:11).
 Trinitarians may argue that in Matthew Jesus spoke of the Holy Spirit because He told his disciples, “For it is not ye that speak, but the Spirit of your Father which speaketh in you.” (v.
 20) The Father is a Spirit, so it’s not very reasonable to argue that the Spirit of the Father is a Person separate from the Father.